Kong/ngx_wasm_module/docs/DEVELOPER.md

 └── libwasmtime.so
 ```

-Then, build Nginx & ngx_wasm_module with:
+Then, build Nginx and ngx_wasm_module with:

 ```sh
 $ export NGX_WASM_RUNTIME={wasmtime,wasmer,v8}  # defaults to wasmtime